 Caucuses meet with government delegates and track progress of the Zero Draft.
-During
+During CSW, meetings with NGOs on official delegations are planned and will provide important forums for updates on the negotiations.

-Recommendation: The Commission decides strengthen to existing opportunities for non-governmental organizations, in accordance with Economic and Social Council resolutions 1996/6 and 1996/31. to contribute to the work of the Commission, including by allocating time for them to deliver statements on themes relevant to the session, during panels and interactive dialogues and at the end of the general discussion, taking into account geographic distribution:
+Other opportunities to influence the negotiations occur during the CSW when the NGO Recommendation: The Commission decides strengthen to existing opportunities for non-governmental organizations, in accordance with Economic and Social Council resolutions 1996/6 and 1996/31. to contribute to the work of the Commission, including by allocating time for them to deliver statements on themes relevant to the session, during panels and interactive dialogues and at the end of the general discussion, taking into account geographic distribution: